-I absolutely love Budapest.
-It has really stolen my heart, and I think that the beauty and magic of the city is only compounded by the contagious Holiday spirit floating around.
-It’s cold, trees are lit up, everyone and their cousin is selling mulled wine (my ultimate drink of choice) and kürtőskalács (the best dessert of all time), the lights along the river look marvellously festive, and, most importantly, Christmas Markets (!!).
+After only a few days in Hungary’s wonderful capital, I can conclusively say that I absolutely love Budapest.
+It has really stolen my heart, and I think that the beauty and magic of the city is only compounded by the contagious holiday spirit floating around.
+It’s cold, trees are lit up, everyone and their cousin is selling mulled wine and kürtőskalács (the best dessert of all time), the lights along the river look marvellously festive, and, most importantly, Christmas Markets (!!).
 It’s hard to imagine visiting any other time of the year!
-I wanted to write down my very favourite holiday activities in Budapest.
+Here are my 6 favourite ways to enjoy Budapest around the holidays.

 Take in views from Fisherman’s Bastion